If you’re reading this, then there is a good chance that you have rounded shoulders!

 When it comes to solving rounded shoulders, it is important to know that exercise alone might not fix your problem.

 It could even make the problem worse.

-The problem is that if you are not focusing on externally rotating your arms and shoulders and perhaps some other pulling exercises like rowing or pull-ups, then you are probably making it worse.
+The problem is that if you are not focusing on externally rotating your arms and shoulders and perhaps some other pulling exercises like rowing or pull-ups, then you are not doing much to reverse the rounded shoulders.

 I like weight training.
 I think it is a great type of exercise with many benefits not only related to health.